shubhammishra-go/context-package/README.md

 # Checking a exciting context "ctx"

-there are some ways to check wheather context finished its dead
+there are some ways to check wheather context finished its deadlines execution or not

 ## <-ctx.Done()
 Done() that can be used to determine whether or not a context has ended.